 Just let it simmer

-As I mentioned before, the key to this easy spaghetti sauce is letting it cook for as long as you can wait.
-We often make it on a week night and let it cook until bed time, put it in the fridge, and then let it cook the next evening before eating.
-One of the downsides of using canned tomato products is they can be acidic and bit tart.
+As I mentioned before, the key to this homemade spaghetti sauce is letting it cook for as long as you can wait.
+We often make it on a weeknight and let it cook until bedtime, put it in the fridge, and then let it cook the next evening before eating.
+One of the downsides of using canned tomato products is they can be acidic and a bit tart.
 I recommend you start tasting this sauce about an hour or so before you plan to eat it.
 If it is acidic or tart add a pinch of sugar.
 Tasting at this time will also give you time to add any additional seasoning you think it needs.
-You can salt here if you like, but with the sausage I’ve never found it needed any additional salt.
+You can salt here if you like, but with the sausage, I've never found it needed any additional salt.

 This sauce gets super rich after it's cooked for a bit and can go on pretty much anything.
 We generally serve it over thin spaghetti, but it is great for anything you'd normally use a marinara for such as lasagna.
 I definitely recommend that you make a batch of Parmesan Garlic Bread to go with it!
 Let us know how you ate it in the comments below!